Connect with us

 Where will I find new Revenue Streams?

 These summarise the salesperson’s day-to-day selling tasks.
-The account planning process must provide real direction in these basic areas of the sales relationship with the customer.
+The account planning process must provide real direction in these primary areas of the sales relationship with the Customer.

 3. Where are we now?